Crafts for May 9. A three-dimensional postcard on the Victory Day with your own hands.

 The second part is glued to the first:

-Next, we cut out the flower and St. George ribbons (2 pieces):
+Next, cut out the flower and St. George ribbons (2 pcs.):

-In this way, we will have a ribbon, bend it in half:
+This is how we will get a ribbon, we bend it in half:

-We have a very beautiful and simplea three-dimensional greeting card for the Victory Day on May 9.
-Such cards can be made by children in kindergarten in the senior and middle group.
+We got a very beautiful and simple one.3D DIY postcard for Victory Day on May 9.
+Such postcards can be made by children in kindergarten in the senior and middle groups.
 Also see handmade gifts.